-There is a comprehensive human resources policies folder including recruitment, selection, orientation and staff training and development.
+There is a comprehensive human resources policies folder including recruitment, selection, orientation, and staff training and development.
 The service has a comprehensive orientation programme that provides new staff with relevant information for safe work practice.
-The orientation programme is developed specifically to worker type (e.g., RN, support staff) and includes documented competencies.
+The orientation programme is developed specifically to worker type (eg, RN, support staff) and includes documented competencies.

 An annual education schedule is to be commenced on opening.
-A competency programme is being implemented for all staff on induction and will continue annually thereafter.
+Most staff are transferring to Willowbank from another Bupa facility and have completed a competency programme.
+A competency programme is implemented for all new staff on induction.
 A draft staffing roster is in place for all areas of the facility.